Agasaworkshop/SerialPortMacros/README.md

   1)see the name

-  2)Set the key, this will let you decide the keyworld that will trigger the action
+  2)Set the key*, this will let you decide the keyworld that will trigger the action

   3)Set the ports that will be monitored for the key of this script